An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Reachable Region

 In future works, we plan to exploit this to perform fast turning maneuvers to check the maximum feasible sideways inclination that can be achieved (\eg to compensate centrifugal forces).

-\subsection{Reachable Region}
+\section{Reachable Region}

 So far the feasible region was defined as a region for which the frictional stability of the robot can be ensured without violating the joint-torque limits.
-The inclusion of the effect of the actuation limits has proved to be important in many cases.
-This is particularly true, for instance, in cases where the robot is traversing steep terrains, or scenarios where there is an extra weight or an external wrench acting on the robot.

-Once the torque-limits are considered, the limited legs workspace remains the next major restrictive factor for motion planning.
-Indeed, the feasible region makes it easier to plan admissible motion plans for on complex terrains where complex robot configurations are required and, therefore, it gets even more compelling to make sure that the obtained trajectories do not violate the joint-kinematic limits or that none of the legs approaches a singularity.
-Kinematic limits are common, for instance, in linear actuators used in hydraulic quadrupeds, where the piston stroke is limited.
-One type of singularity that could be of crucial importance to determine the workspace, is related to the loss of mobility due to the complete extension or retraction of one of legs (\eg humanoid climbing stairs).
+The inclusion of the effect of the joint-torque limits has proved to be important in many cases.
+Once the torque-limits are considered, the limited leg workspace remains the next major restrictive factor for motion planning. \revisedtext{This is particularly true in complex terrains, where the robot needs to have complex configurations that may result in joint-kinematic limits violations or leg singularities.} Kinematic limits are common, for instance, in linear actuators used in hydraulic quadrupeds, such as \gls{hyq}, where the piston stroke is limited.
+One type of singularity that could be of crucial importance to determine the workspace, is related to the loss of mobility due to the complete extension or retraction of one of the legs (\eg humanoid climbing stairs).

-In principle, these singularities are already captured in the previously introduced feasible region itself, since the Jacobians used to compute the region become singular resulting in flat force polytopes (with no volume), thus impeding the feasibility for the contact force.
-However, the Jacobians cannot consider other limitations like the \textit{limited range } in the joints.

 In fact, as it will be shown in this section, it often happens that, even if the \textit{feasible region} is sufficiently large, yet the robot \gls{com} has a very limited reachable workspace.
 Parallel robots in general, inherently suffer from such an unfavorable workspace.

-We, therefore, seek to extend the definition of the \textit{feasible region} to further incorporate the joint-kinematic limits and the manipulability of the robot.
-We first introduce the \textit{reachable region}, a two-dimensional level area representing the \gls{com} reachable workspace.
-We present a simplified numerical approach that computes a conservative approximation of the region.
-The method is designed to be \textit{efficient} and therefore allows for \textit{online} motion planning and optimization.